Eating in the city can get expensive, but not when you've got hawker centres around town. Chicken rice and fishball noodles, here we come…

 Satay by the Bay

 Choose from the various push carts serving up satay, as well as a number of other stalls selling favourites like barbecued chicken wings, popiah, and chicken rice.
 Love seafood?
-Get your hands on delicious fresh catch at the newly opened Wholly Crab.
-A go-to for a cold beer and local treats after taking visitors to Gardens by the Bay.
+Get your hands on delicious fresh catch at Wholly Crab.
+It’s a go-to for a cold beer and local treats after taking visitors to Gardens by the Bay.

 Satay by the Bay, #01-19, 18 Marina Gardens Drive, Singapore 018953